 Of course, almost no one asks these questions on the first date, but a day can come where this question may become essential, and people will find our that their partner might not be ideal for giving them what they want in life.

 4. You Are Hot, But is There More to You?

 What attracted your partner in the first place?
-Was it his or her looks, style, jokes, car, dog, or anything else?
+Was it their looks, style, jokes, car, dog, or anything else?
 Maybe it was a combination of these factors.
 This is important as later, you may realize that these surface factors were too superficial, and you are looking for something deeper, such as humorous, personality, and positive energy in life.
-Make sure you know your partner’s reasons, too (and that he or she knows yours).
+Make sure you know your partner’s reasons, too (and that they know yours).

 5. Are You a Psycho?

 “Please tell me if you are not a psycho” is a question we should all ask a person before dating them.
 Indeed, at the start of a relationship, we often focus on the positive characteristics of a person, closing our eyes on potential negatives.
 Still, after some time, these negative characteristics become more pervasive, potentially even leading to a breakup.

 As such, more than just your superficial / surface characteristic of a person, it is important to know who the person is on a more in-depth psychological profile.
 This is precisely why I always state that we should know ourselves (and another person) if we want to be happy.
 Preferably, it’s best to build this psychological profile over time, as often, we don’t remember ever little way we tick in a moment notice.